kobolcs/qcs/java-event-driven-tests/README.md

 Integration suite for event-driven systems with full containerized infrastructure.
 Demonstrates advanced Java testing practices.

+By recreating realistic infrastructure on demand, this project proves your services integrate correctly before they hit staging.
 ---

 ### When to Use Java and Testcontainers